 I have traveled to over 60 countries, go away to my house in Pennsylvania on many weekends and like meeting new people.

 As to the listings on AIRBNB: I have one "Supersize Studio" on the Upper East Side, which is a walk-up and has no doorman and I do not live there.
 The building is approximately 50 years old.
 The entire apartment is at your disposal.
 There is a queen sized bed, a table and chairs and it is perfect for a sole occupant needing a home-away-from-home.
 It is in Yorkville, home of the old Austrian and Hungarian and German bakeries, long gone.
 On Saturdays, at Saint Stephen's, which is opposite the apartment, there is a market which is wonderful.
 Otherwise, you have more than enough small cute places to eat and hang out and if you are a couple of young single people, all the bars and restaurants you might want to go to until closing are on Second Avenue, one block over.
 This apartment is a very large studio with high ceilings and faces north to a garden, which is quiet.
 It comes with linens and dishes and has a small kitchen.
-There is a $50 cleaning fee and a $100 security deposit required.
-AIRBNB collects the security and I ask you leave the cleaning fee there in cash.
+There is a $60 cleaning fee and a $500security deposit required.
+AIRBNB collects the security and I ask you pre-pay the cleaning fee on arrival in cash.

 I traveled to Europe the first time on my own via SERVAS many years ago and have not forgotten the kindness of the people I met then.
 I hope to reciprocate and make new friends!

 Please contact me if you are interested in staying at one of my places.
 You MUST be a non-smoker but smoking is allowed in front of the building outside if you are desperate.